nathanielbd/bjc2020/script.md

 > [x] demo_int.mp4
 > [ ] edit in post

-But this doesn't give good results; momentum causes the system to overshoot.
+But this doesn't give good results either; momentum causes the system to overshoot.
 Talk about a wild ride.

 > Use Manim to draw tangent line
 > [x] Tangent.mp4
 > [x] edit (draw data points with Manim instead of screenshot)

-During the oscillation, the rate of change of the error changes over time.
-To combat this oscillation, we need to make the cart roll faster proportional to the slope of the error curve (the derivative).
+We want to bring the error to zero, but our cart rolls too quickly and passes by the center of mass.
+On the graph, this shows up as a steep line while crossing the horizontal axis.
+We want the slope of the line to be flat so when the error reaches zero, it stays zero.
+To do this, we can make the cart slow down proportional to the slope of the error curve (the derivative).

 > working demo!
 > file:///C:/Users/nathanielbd/code/inverted-pendulum/index.html?kp=1.6&ki=0.004&kd=26
 > [ ] working_demo.mp4
 > [ ] edit in post

 The system doesn't overshoot and it's stable.
+We flattened the curve!

 > Manim with the final feedback loop with all 3 PID -- bold them when they are mentioned
 > transition so connection to PID acronym is made clear
 > [x] PID.mp4

 So we finally engineered our very own self-balancing system, changing the speed of the cart based on the error, the integral of the error, and the derivative of the error!
-A PID controller!
-Cybernetics and feedback loops form the basis for so many complex systems, from
+Cybernetics and feedback loops, like this PID controller, form the basis for so many complex systems, from

 > some robot
 > https://www.pexels.com/video/automatic-chocolate-machine-855117/